Skip to contents

 Method data()

-Returns a slice of the data from the DataBackend in the data format specified by data_format.
+Returns a slice of the data from the DataBackend as a data.table.
 Rows default to observations with role "use", and columns default to features with roles "target" or "feature".
 If rows or cols are specified which do not exist in the DataBackend, an exception is raised.

 Rows and columns are returned in the order specified via the arguments rows and cols.
 If rows is NULL, rows are returned in the order of task$row_ids.
 If cols is NULL, the column order defaults to c(task$target_names, task$feature_names).
 Note that it is recommended to not rely on the order of columns, and instead always address columns with their respective column name.